SFOE/SSMDS/Specification.md

 This document explains the SwissSharedMobility data exchange standard.

 ## Introduction
 The SwissSharedMobility standard is a data exchange standard for shared mobility assets and aims to describe static and real-time data (such as availability or position) for all kinds of shared mobilities such as bikes, cars or scooters.
-It consits of different services.
-Therefore operators can introduce the data standard in stages.
+It consists of different individual services.
+Therefore operators can introduce the data exchange standard in stages.
 The SwissSharedMobility standard is based on the ["General Bikeshare Feed Specification (GBFS)"](https://github.com/NABSA/gbfs/blob/master/README.md) which was designed by the "North American Bikeshare Association".

 ## Overview
 ![alt text](https://github.com/SFOE/SwissSharedMobility/blob/master/images/SwissSharedMobility_overview.png)